eddelbuettel/ctv-hpc/README.md

 -   The [gpuR](https://cran.r-project.org/package=gpuR) package offers GPU-enabled functions: New gpu\* and vcl\* classes are provided to wrap typical R objects (e.g. vector, matrix) mirroring typical R syntax without the need to know OpenCL.
 -   The [tensorflow](https://cran.r-project.org/package=tensorflow) package by by Allaire et al. provides access to the complete TensorFlow API from within R that enables numerical computation using data flow graphs.
 The flexible architecture allows users to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
 -   The [tfestimators](https://cran.r-project.org/package=tfestimators) package by by Tang et al. offers a high-level API that provides implementations of many different model types including linear models and deep neural networks.
 It also provides a flexible framework for defining arbitrary new model types as custom estimators with the distributed power of TensorFlow for free.
+-   The [BDgraph](https://cran.r-project.org/package=BDgraph) package provides statistical tools for Bayesian structure learning in undirected graphical models for multivariate continuous, discrete, and mixed data using parallel sampling algorithms implemented using OpenMP and C++.
+-   The [ssgraph](https://cran.r-project.org/package=ssgraph) package offers Bayesian inference in undirected graphical models using spike-and-slab priors for multivariate continuous, discrete, and mixed data.
+Computationally intensive tasks of the package are using OpemMP via C++.

 **Large memory and out-of-memory data**